 So, the plans are set, and you just need to follow them to get the best results.
 Regular practicing is a must, and you must solve as many questions as you can to achieve perfection.

-With less than one month left to JEE Main 2021 April session, prepare like a champ.
+With less than one month left to JEE Main 2021 remaining sessions, prepare like a champ.
 Good luck!